Veriqloud/Veriqloud.github.io/src/tutorials/deployement.md

 # Deployment

-> 🚧​  **Work in progress:** This page is not finished, some information is missing.
+> 🚧​  **Work in progress:** Deployement scripts and Docker images will be made available soon.

 In this tutorial you will learn how to deploy a **Qasmat** network.
 Note that it is cloud-agnostic.

 ## Docker image and Kubernetes